dartmouth-cs52/dartmouth-cs52.github.io/lectures/03_css/index_slides.md

 * git is a lot of things to a lot of people, but not sure it provides potassium
 * all of the text per line. empty space is a change
 * no idea!
-* ok the following are questions from last term,  many more of them, so either i'm doing better explaining, or you all are too shy
+* ok the following are questions from last term,  many more of them, so either i'm doing better explaining, or you all are too shy -->

 ---
-name: Table Questions
+name: Github Pages??

 <iframe src="//giphy.com/embed/q0FBs96PQmjDi?hideSocial=true" width="480" height="269.76" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

 * how does github pages hosting work? that all seemed magical

 ---
-name: Table Questions
+name: Github Pages??

 .small[![](img/ghpages.png)]